awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanJavaDocumentAPI.md

 The `scan` method supports several optional parameters\.
 For example, you can optionally use a filter expression to filter the scan result\.
 In a filter expression, you can specify a condition and attribute names and values on which you want the condition evaluated\.
 For more information, see [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html)\.

-The following Java snippet scans the ProductCatalog table to find items that are priced less than 0\.
-The snippet specifies the following optional parameters:
+The following Java example scans the `ProductCatalog` table to find items that are priced less than 0\.
+The example specifies the following optional parameters:
 + A filter expression to retrieve only the items priced less than 0 \(error condition\)\.
 + A list of attributes to retrieve for items in the query results\.